BC Living

 Alternatively, if you’re looking to make a more permanent fix, consider something like a tech drawer in your kitchen.

-“Tech drawers actually contain a charging portal inside where you can store electronic devices and charge them at the same time!”
-Especially useful for hybrid or work-from-home routines.
+“Tech drawers actually contain a charging portal inside where you can store electronic devices and charge them at the same time!,” says the designer.
+This is especially useful for hybrid or work-from-home routines.

 Another great way to declutter is to maximize your closet or cupboard space.
 No matter the room, it once again helps to know exactly what items need storing.